Zeioth/power-rules-daemon/README.md

 - The program works, but we still have to make it installable through cargo.
 - Is cargo gonna be responsible of installing the service?
 I assume yes.
 - Is cargo gonna create a default config file?
 I assume yes.
-- Implement propper log files support.
+- Implement proper log files support.

 ## Credits
 This progaram was originally [a proposal] to replace the program `game-performance` on CachyOS.
 And now it can be used on any distro!